Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 Participants define in advance what good behaviour looks like and code it into the blockcchain (**consensus algortithm**).
 Participants with special equipment (**miners**) monitor the bahaviour on the blockcahin, incentivize behaviour according to the rules and sanction behaviour not observing the rules.

-In a nutshell, blockchain is a solution which can improve both, our private and our professional life.
+In a nutshell, blockchain is a solution which can improve both, our private and our professional life and opens the door for new business models.